SH.08 - Safety and Security

 - Video and burglar alarms in strategic areas

-- Escort service to parked vehicles
+- Escort service to and from parked vehicles

 - After hours building occupation